Andaç Yapıcıer: Al-Ahli Manama Bahrain (2025–2025)

 On October 22, 2025, Andaç Yapıcıer signed with FIBA West Asia Super League and Bahrain Premier League team Al-Ahli Manama for the rest of the season.

 The team was fourth place in the standing in January.
 Then the club reached the final by eliminating the league champion of the past three years and FIBA West Asia Super League champion Manama, with 2–0 victory in the semifinals.

-Qatar National Basketball Team (2025–present)
+Qatar National Basketball Team (2025–2026)

 On June 7, 2025, had an agreement with Qatar National Basketball Team as an assistant coach.

-Qadsia SC Kuwait (2025–present)
+Qadsia SC Kuwait (2025–2026)

 Qadsia SC of the Kuwaiti Basketball League team agreed terms with Turkish coach for 2025–26 season as the head coach position.

 On October 13, 2025, Coach Yapıcıer led his team with a 94–93 overtime victory against Kazma in the semi-final of the Kuwait Super Cup and secured a place in the final.

+Al Wasl SC Dubai (2026–present)

+In August 2026, Yapıcıer signed a one-year contract to become the head coach of Dubai-based club Al Wasl SC for the 2026–27 UAE National Basketball League season.